Bounds on Separating Redundancy of Linear Codes and Rates of X-Codes: New bounds on separating redundancy

 To present our idea in a simple manner, we first prove the following basic upper bound through a probabilistic argument. \begin{theorem} Let $\mathcal{C}$ be an $[n,k,d]_q$ linear code.
 For any $l \leq \min\{d,n-k\}-1$, the $l$-separating redundancy $s_l(\mathcal{C})$ satisfies

 where

 \end{theorem}

-As we will later illustrate with numerical examples, the above basic bound can already be sharper than Theorem \ref{upb:probabilistic}, which is the strongest among the known ones in many cases.
-Although it is not easy to directly compare Theorems \ref{thm:probabilistic} and \ref{upb:probabilistic} in general, to explain how our probabilistic approach is related to Theorem \ref{upb:probabilistic}, we also prove an even sharper but slightly more complicated variant of Theorem \ref{thm:probabilistic}.
+As we will later illustrate with numerical examples, the above basic bound is already sharper for interesting linear codes than Theorem \ref{upb:probabilistic}, which is the strongest among the known ones in many cases.
+Although it is not easy to directly compare Theorems \ref{thm:probabilistic} and \ref{upb:probabilistic} in general, to explain how our probabilistic approach is related to Theorem \ref{upb:probabilistic}, we also prove an even sharper but slightly more complicated variant of Theorem \ref{thm:probabilistic}, which will be given as Theorem \ref{thm:probabilistic2} later in this section.
 In addition to these, one more variant of Theorem \ref{thm:probabilistic} is given to present a slightly better upper bound for the case when the alphabet size $q$ is large.
+This version will be referred to as Theorem \ref{thm:probabilisticYu}.

 Now, to prove Theorem \ref{thm:probabilistic} and its two variants, we define a special kind of combinatorial matrix.
 An \textit{orthogonal array} OA$(m,n,g,l)$ is an $m\times n$ matrix over a finite set $\Gamma$ of cardinality $g$ such that in any $m\times l$ submatrix every $l$-dimensional vector in $\Gamma^l$ appears exactly $\frac{m}{g^l}$ times as a row.
-It is a well-known fact that an OA can by constructed by using the codewords of a linear code as rows, which may be seen as a corollary of Delsarte's equivalence theorem \cite[Theorem 4.5]{Delsarte:1973}. \begin{proposition} Let $\mathcal{C}$ be an $[n,k,d]_q$ linear code over $\mathbb{F}_q$.
+It is a well-known fact that an OA can by constructed by using the codewords of a linear code as rows, which may be seen as a corollary of Delsarte's equivalence theorem \cite[Theorem 4.5]{Delsarte:1973}. \begin{proposition}[\cite{Kempthorne:1947}] Let $\mathcal{C}$ be an $[n,k,d]_q$ linear code over $\mathbb{F}_q$.
 A $q^{n-k}\times n$ matrix formed by all codewords of $\mathcal{C}^\perp$ as rows is an \textup{OA}$(q^{n-k},n,q,d-1)$. \end{proposition}